 Convertible securities are bonds, debentures, notes, preferred stock, rights, warrants or other securities that may be converted into or exchanged for a prescribed amount of common stock or other security of the same or a different issuer or into cash within a particular period of time at a specified price or formula.
 A convertible security generally entitles the holder to receive interest paid or accrued on debt instruments or the dividend paid on preferred stock until the convertible security matures or is redeemed, converted or exchanged.
 If a convertible security is called for redemption, the respective fund or account may have to redeem the security, convert it into common stock or sell it to a third party at a price and time that is not beneficial for the fund or account.
-The value of convertible securities tends to decline as interest rates rise and, because of the conversion feature, tends to vary with fluctuations in the market value of the underlying securities.
-Securities convertible into common stocks may have higher yields than common stocks but lower yields than comparable nonconvertible securities.
-Certain funds or accounts may also invest in synthetic convertible securities, which involve the combination of separate securities that possess the two principal characteristics of a traditional convertible security (i.e., an income-producing component and a right to acquire an equity security).
+The value of convertible securities tends to decline as interest rates rise and, because of the convertible into common stocks may have higher yields than common stocks but lower yields than comparable nonconvertible securities.
+Certain funds or accounts may also invest in synthetic convertible security, which involve the combination of separate securities that possess the two principal characteristics of a traditional convertible security (i.e., an income-producing component and a right to acquire an equity security).
 Synthetic convertible securities are often achieved, in part, through investments in warrants or options to buy common stock (or options on a stock index), and therefore are subject to the risks associated with derivatives.